Have a passion for food, nutrition, and working with people?

 UConn offers four ACEND-accredited program tracks in Dietetics (see available routes to becoming an RD):

-- Coordinated Program (Department of Allied Health Sciences) - Provides both didactic coursework and supervised practice hours.
-Students graduate with a BS in Dietetics and are immediately eligible to sit for the National Registration Examination.
+- 4 + 1 Coordinated Program (Department of Allied Health Sciences) - Provides both didactic coursework, Master's degree and supervised practice hours.
+Students graduate with a BS in Dietetics, MS in Health Promotion Sciences + 4-credit Externship and are immediately eligible to sit for the National Registration Examination.

 - Didactic Program (Department of Nutritional Sciences) - Provides didactic coursework.
 Students graduate with a BS in Nutritional Sciences and must then complete the required 1200+ supervised practice hours in a Dietetic Internship program before they are eligible to sit for the National Certification Examination.

-- Coordinated Program + MS in Health Promotion Sciences (Department of Allied Health Sciences) - Students who already possess a bachelor's degree may apply to complete any necessary coursework or supervised practice hours while working toward a Master's in Health Promotion Sciences.
-Students will graduate with an MS in Health Promotion Sciences and be immediately eligible to sit for the National Registration Examination.
+- 4 + 2 Coordinated Program + MS in Health Promotion Sciences (Department of Allied Health Sciences) - Students who already possess a bachelor's degree may apply to complete any necessary coursework or supervised practice hours while completing a Master's in Health Promotion Sciences.
+After receiving the MS in Health Promotion Sciences and completing the 6-credit Externship, the graduate is eligible to sit for the National Registration Examination.

 - Dietetic Internship (Department of Allied Health Sciences) - This 9 1/2-month program is highly competitive and open to students who have completed an undergraduate didactic program in dietetics.
 The internship provides the 1200+ hours of supervised practice required to sit for the National Registration Examination.